ziyiwu9494/garage/docs/user/testing.md

 We begin by creating a file called `test_vpg.py` and put it under the tree `tests/garage/tf/algos/`.

-We want to test VPG in the cart pole environment.
-Hence, we create a unitest named `test_vpg_cartpole`.
-Inside the function, we define the environemnt, the policy and the baselien and feed them to the VPG algorithm and run the experiment.
+We want to test VPG in the cart-pole environment.
+Hence, we create a unit test function named `test_vpg_cartpole`.
+Inside the function, we define the environment, the policy and the baseline and feed them to the VPG algorithm and run the experiment.
 Finally, we make sure the return value is identical to our expectation by using `assert`.

 In new xunit-style tests, multiple tests are modeled into a class for modular and scalable structure.
 There is no need to subclass or anything, but make sure the prefix of the class starts with `Test`, otherwise the class will be skipped.
 Note that it's not encouraged to use this style, especially when a test doesn't require `setup_method` and `teardown_method`.